Jingo88/Just_Another_React_Tutorial/README.md

 * `Imperative vs Declarative programming!!!`
 	* We have to use props.data.map inside our MovieComponent return.
 We cannot use a for loop inside of the JSX.

+---

+## 06 Adding Details

+* So far we built a new component that will render the array of movie objects
+* The movies are being rendered in that format because we are using `Materialize CSS` Cards
+* Notice that they aren't clickable and we aren't using any data other than the title and the movie image.
+* What about the Synopsis?
+Release Date?
+Rating?
+Directors?
+Actors and Actresses?
+* Now we're going to grab all that information using the other helper fucking we built for `singleMovieSearch`

 ## Run Forest Run!
 Going The Extra Mile